 Sheree has both depth and breadth in partnership and shopper marketing, supporting hundreds of brands with thousands of promotions at more than fifty retailers.
 Her clients have included Walmart, Kroger, P&G, Nestle, Best Buy, and Unilever to name a few.
 She’s also supported cancer research giant MD Anderson with partnership strategy and corporate story development.
 She serves as a board advisor for Switchboard, a start-up company.

 Sheree’s experience in management and knack for training have made her a sought after speaker.
 She’s delivered the keynote address to the National Conference of Native American Women and served on panel at the annual Women 2.0 Conference.
 She established a new chapter for the international Startup Leadership Program in San Francisco in 2013.
+In November 2018, she spoke on panel to discuss writing across genre at the Annenberg Beach House in Santa Monica.

 Beyond the office Sheree travels frequently to expand her knowledge of the world and its people.
 She’s visited 49 of the 50 states, much of which she saw while driving an RV through the South in the middle of summer with her mother.
 She recently visited England to research the mystery of a missing couple.